 Vasectomy

 A vasectomy can provide peace of mind if you’re finished having children.
-This outpatient procedure is considered a permanent form of birth control and is a serious decision that should be given thorough consideration.

 What is a Vasectomy?